After you installed the framework, you can start using it in your app by following these steps:

 [KIOSRecognizer sharedInstance].delegate = self;

-You will also need to implement at least the following method recognizerFinalResult:forRecognizer:
+You will also need to implement at least the following method recognizerFinalResponse:forRecognizer:

-to obtain recognition result when the recognizer stops listening.
+to obtain the response which contains recognition result when the recognizer stops listening.
 You can also get notifications about partial recognition results via recognizerPartialResult:forRecognizer:

 .